jakels/GBG_SicknSlick/README.md

 ### /GBG_SickNSlick/unique_assets/js
         -carousel_wizard.js is a javascript asset that should be implemented into the page within a script tag at initialisation, its functions which create carousels within the page may be called at any point within the page
+        -navbar.js is a javascript asset that should be implemented at the point where the navbar would be located if hard coded into the page as it directly writes to the document as it is being loaded.